MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/plugins/out-of-the-box-plugins.md

 [!INCLUDE [pat_large.md](../../includes/pat_large.md)]

-> [!Note]
-> Skills are currently being renamed to plugins.
-This article has been updated to reflect the latest terminology, but some images and code samples may still refer to skills.

 To provide a degree of standardization across Semantic Kernel implementations, the GitHub repo has several plugins available out-of-the-box depending on the language you are using.
 These plugins are often referred to as **Core plugins**.
 Additionally, each library also includes a handful of other plugins that you can use.
 The following section covers each set of plugins in more detail.

 ## Core plugins